-Draft Policy R5(a) Rawdon Cragg Wood Conservation Area
+Policy R6(a) Rawdon Cragg Wood Conservation Area

-Where feasible, new development will be expected to:
+New development will be expected to:

 - 1. Protect the important contribution woodland and trees make to the special character of the conservation area. - 2.
 Avoid inappropriate infill development and loss of garden settings. - 3.
-New development should respond sensitively and creatively to the historic environment. - 4.
+Respond sensitively and creatively to the historic environment. - 4.
 Respect the character of historic buildings by maintaining and sympathetically repairing surviving historic features.
 The replacement of inappropriate fixtures, fittings and adaptations is encouraged. - 5.
 Retain historic boundary treatments and ensure new boundary treatments preserve and enhance the special character of the area. - 6.
-Ensure that future public realm and traffic management measures respect and enhance the special character of the conservation area. - 7.
-Ensure the historic environment plays a positive role in addressing climate change. - 8.
+Ensure that public realm and traffic management measures respect and enhance the special character of the conservation area.

+- 7. Take opportunities to ensure the historic environment plays a positive role in addressing climate change. - 8.
 Ensure that the introduction of microgeneration equipment does not harm the special character and appearance of the conservation area. - 9.
-Development should have regard to the archaeological record and where necessary include an element of archaeological investigation and mitigation. - 10.
+Have regard to the archaeological record and where necessary include an element of archaeological investigation and mitigation. - 10.
 Ensure that the setting of the conservation area is considered as a material consideration within the planning process.

-Draft Policy R5(b) Littlemoor Conservation Area
+Policy R6(b) Littlemoor Conservation Area

-Where feasible, all new development will be expected to:
+New development will be expected to: